 The button for your macro appears on the Quick Access Toolbar.

-To run the macro, click the button.
+To run the macro, select the button.

 -

-Click View > Macros > Record Macro.
+Select View > Macros > Record Macro.

 -